java-crypto/cross_platform_crypto/docs/rsa_key_generation.md

 a) do not store the key on the device but e.g. an USB-stick.
 This isn't usable on server systems that need to run without human input
 b) store the key in a key store.
 They are widely available and especially when using a webserver you come into direct contact with the stores.
 The store itself is protected with a password and the access to the key itself can get protected with an additional, different password.
 c) store the key in a password protected zip- or rar- archive.
 This isn't less usefull as well in automated environments.
 d) use password protected ("encrypted") private keys.
 They are <u>my favorite</u> but using them exchangeable in cross-platform cryptography demand some more lines of code and sometimes external libraries.
+An example how to use encrypted RSA private keys is decribed here: [RSA encrypted private key](rsa_sample_encrypted_private_key.md).

 **All of my examples use unprotected = unsecure private keys!**

 Go to [RSA string signature](rsa_signature_string.md) and [RSA string signature verification only](rsa_signature_string_verification_only.md).

-Last update: Jan.
-08th 2021
+Last update: Apr.
+25th 2021

 Back to the main page: [readme.md](../readme.md)